Skip to main content

 Additional Highlights

-The Annual Enrollment Report displays the annual TK–12 public school enrollment by student race/ethnicity and grade level.
+The Annual Enrollment Report displays the TK–12 school enrollment by student race/ethnicity, program participation, and grade levels.
 DataQuest users can examine these data by overall statewide totals or by county, district, or school.
+The Annual Enrollment Flyer (PDF) provides a high-level overview of the enrollment trends across the state.
+Refer to the 2025-26 Annual Enrollment Growth by County page for information on statewide enrollment growth by county reflected in the flyer.

 Key Takeaways